Founded in 1861, The National Gallery of Victoria (NGV) is Australia's oldest public art gallery.

 - NGV International at St Kilda Road (opened 1968, re-opened December 2003).

-The NGV's collection comprises over 71,000 works including paintings, sculpture, antiquities, works on paper, photography, decorative arts, furniture, fashion, textiles and multimedia.
+The NGV's collection comprises approximately 70,000 including paintings, sculpture, antiquities, works on paper, photography, decorative arts, furniture, fashion, textiles and multimedia.
 NGV artworks are stored at the Victorian Archives Centre in North Melbourne.